Choose the right plant for your hedge to suit your garden

 Image: Dog rose from Thompson & Morgan

 Thorny and spiky plants deter unwanted visitors to your garden.
 Who wouldn’t be put off when facing a wall of thorns?
 This applies to four-legged visitors to your garden too.
-The best varieties for security include:
+The best varieties for security hedging include:

 An evergreen hedge provides dense, all-year-round privacy and protection from wind.
 In very exposed areas, a double row of plants is well worth considering for extra depth and protection.
 Varieties to consider include: